FlyOrBoom/space/index.md

 ---

 Hallo, I'm an artist, programmer, and astrophysics student.
-I'm currently about to enter my second year of undergraduate studies in math and physics at UC Berkeley.
+I'm currently in my second year of undergraduate studies in math and physics at UC Berkeley.
 This is my little spot on the interwebs.

 ## Notes